Sphereserver/Source/README.md

 * Open the project file `SphereSvr.vcxproj` using Visual Studio
 * On top menu, select the build configuration (Debug/Local/Nightly/Release), platform (x86/x64), and click on `Build > Build Solution` to compile

-#### NOTES:
+#### Requirements:
+* Windows 10 or later / Windows Server 2016 or later
-* Required version: VS2015 or later (VS Code is not supported)
+* Visual Studio 2022 or later (VS Code is not supported)
-* When using VS >= 2017:
-  * When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update (if update request doesn't get opened automatically, just open it on `Project > Retarget solution`)
-  * Newest VS have an modular installation which comes with just basic components, and extra components must be installed as needed.
-To compile Sphere you must open `Visual Studio Installer` to install `Desktop Development with C++` workload
+* Open `Visual Studio Installer` menu, click on "Modify" and install these components:
+  * Workload: `Desktop Development with C++`
+  * Individual component: `MSVC v143 - VS 2022 C++ x64/x86 build tools`

+> [!NOTE]
+> The project uses `MSVC v143` from VS 2022 for backward compatibility.
+When using VS newer than 2022, you can either choose to update the project on `Project > Retarget solution` to use the latest version already installed (e.g., `MSVC v145` from VS 2026), or install the `MSVC v143` individual component and safely ignore the message requesting an update to the latest version

 ### Linux (Ubuntu)
 #### Add architecture support